Published May 20, 2021

 Across the offices and boardrooms of corporate America, beads of sweat are forming on foreheads of the executives managing digital assets.

-Treasury teams are carefully passing keyrings of hardware wallets between them and triple-checking shared spreadsheets.
+Treasury teams are carefully passing keyrings of hardware crypto wallets between them and triple-checking shared spreadsheets.
 Accountants are agonizing over slow cryptoasset reconciliations and delayed working capital updates, compliance managers are shouldering the burden of manual record keeping of transactions, and finance directors live in fear of hacks and internal collusion.

 The source of these problems can be traced to a disjointed infrastructure for digital asset management.
-Many companies are relying on a hodgepodge of hot and cold wallets, protected by inflexible multisignature governance schemes, and accounted for with insecure spreadsheets.
+Many companies are relying on a hodgepodge of hot and cold crypto wallets, protected by inflexible multisignature governance schemes, and accounted for with insecure spreadsheets.
 This makes digital asset management challenging, leaving organizations bogged down in day-to-day operations, unable to earn yield on their digital assets through DeFi or move quickly enough to capitalize on market trading opportunities.

 Introducing: Qredo corporate wallets

-The difficulty of managing digital assets at an enterprise level stems from centralized wallet infrastructure that was originally designed to store the private keys of individuals.
+The difficulty of managing digital assets at an enterprise level stems from centralized crypto wallet infrastructure that was originally designed to store the private keys of individuals.

 Qredo changes all of that.